-16.2.1.3 Promptly make every reasonable effort to procure cancellation upon terms satisfactory to Owner of all orders, Subcontracts and rental agreements, unless Owner elects to have the same assigned under Section 16.1.4.4;
+16.2.1.3 Promptly make every reasonable effort to procure cancellation upon terms satisfactory to Construction Manager of all orders, Subcontracts and rental agreements, unless Construction Manager elects to have the same assigned under Section 16.1.4.4;

-16.2.1.4 Deliver to Owner all information prepared hereunder with respect to the Facility as may be reasonably requested by Owner and which has been paid for by Owner, including all drawings, plans, specifications, studies, reports, and other information prepared hereunder as of the date of termination and assign to Owner to the extent assignable all issued Governmental Authorizations and other rights and documents referenced in Section 16.1.4.4; and
+16.2.1.4 Deliver to Construction Manager all information prepared hereunder with respect to the Facility as may be reasonably requested by Construction Manager and which has been paid for by Construction Manager, including all drawings, plans, specifications, studies, reports, and other information prepared hereunder as of the date of termination and assign to Owner or Construction Manager to the extent assignable all issued Governmental Authorizations and other rights and documents referenced in Section 16.1.4.4; and

-16.2.1.5 Thereafter execute only that portion of the Work directed by Owner as may be necessary to preserve and protect Work already in progress and to protect Equipment at the Site or in transit thereto.
+16.2.1.5 Thereafter execute only that portion of the Work directed by Construction Manager as may be necessary to preserve and protect Work already in progress and to protect Equipment at the Site or in transit thereto.

 16.2.2 Remedies.
-Contractor waives any claims for Special Damages, including loss of anticipated profits for uncompleted Work, on account of a termination by Owner under this Section 16.2 and shall accept as its sole remedy the following:
+Contractor waives any claims for Special Damages, including loss of anticipated profits for uncompleted Work, on account of a termination by Construction Manager under this Section 16.2 and shall accept as its sole remedy the following:

-16.2.2.1 In the event that Owner cancels this Agreement in accordance with Section 16.2 after issuing the Preliminary Notice to Proceed but prior to the Notice to Proceed Effective Date, Owner shall be liable only for actual costs incurred by Contractor attributable to the Work properly performed by Contractor and its Subcontractors as of the effective date of cancellation, reimbursement for any Subcontractor termination costs; and any other out-of-pocket expenses reasonably incurred by Contractor as a result of such cancellation which, in the circumstances, cannot reasonably be avoided by Contractor and are a direct result of such termination (collectively the “Termination Expenses”).
+16.2.2.1 In the event that Construction Manager cancels this Agreement in accordance with Section 16.2 after issuing the Preliminary Notice to Proceed but prior to the Notice to Proceed Effective Date, Construction Manager shall be liable only for actual costs incurred by Contractor attributable to the Work properly performed by Contractor and its Subcontractors as of the effective date of cancellation, reimbursement for any Subcontractor termination costs; and any other out-of-pocket expenses reasonably incurred by Contractor as a result of such cancellation which, in the circumstances, cannot reasonably be avoided by Contractor and are a direct result of such termination (collectively the “Termination Expenses”).

 16.2.2.2 If such cancellation occurs after the Notice to Proceed Effective Date, Contractor shall be entitled to receive the Termination Expenses plus _____ percent (__%) of the Termination Expenses.

 16.2.2.3 Contractor shall use reasonable efforts to minimize Termination Expenses and any other costs of cancellation.
-Upon termination Owner shall have the option of having all or any Work or Equipment delivered to the Site or, at Owner’s expense, to such other place as Owner shall reasonably direct.
-Payments for cancellation under Section 16.2 shall be due Contractor within fifteen (15) days of Owner’s receipt and acceptance of a substantiated, itemized invoice and the delivery of any such Work or Equipment.
+Upon termination Construction Manager shall have the option of having all or any Work or Equipment delivered to the Site or, at Construction Manager’s expense, to such other place as Construction Manager shall reasonably direct.
+Payments for cancellation under Section 16.2 shall be due Contractor within fifteen (15) days of Construction Manager’s receipt and acceptance of a substantiated, itemized invoice and the delivery of any such Work or Equipment.

 16.2.3 Deemed Optional Cancellation.
-If Owner terminates this Agreement either for Contractor’s inability to perform or failure to perform, and it is later determined that Owner did not have cause to terminate, then such termination will be deemed an optional cancellation by Owner under this Section 16.2; provided, however, that if the termination occurs after the Notice to Proceed Effective Date, the Contractor shall be entitled to receive the Termination Expenses plus _______ percent (__%) of the Termination Expenses, rather than ________ percent (__%) thereof under Section 16.2.2.2.
+If Construction Manager terminates this Agreement either for Contractor’s inability to perform or failure to perform, and it is later determined that Construction Manager did not have cause to terminate, then such termination will be deemed an optional cancellation by Construction Manager under this Section 16.2; provided, however, that if the termination occurs after the Notice to Proceed Effective Date, the Contractor shall be entitled to receive the Termination Expenses plus _______ percent (__%) of the Termination Expenses, rather than ________ percent (__%) thereof under Section 16.2.2.2.

 16.3 Termination by Contractor.